nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

     <!--HLF:
         Language = English,English;
         PluginContents = ;
+        TopicHeading = h6;
         Margin = 1;
         IndentCode = 4;
         IndentList = 2;
         IndentPara = 0;
         IndentQuote = 4;
         PlainCode = false;
-        TopicHeading = h6;
         PlainHeading = false;
         CenterHeading = false;
     -->

 Global options should be defined before the first heading, `Language` and `PluginContents` should be defined there.
+See Far API manuals for help options `.Language` and `.PluginContents`.

-Other options may change later.
-Use an empty set in order to reset the current options to global.
+The role of `TopicHeading` is described further.
+Other options tell how things look in HLF.
+They may be set anywhere in the source and stay changed until the next change or reset.
+Use an empty set to reset the current options to global.

 Example:

     <!--Tell to render code blocks as plain text-->